-This post was most recently updated on January 11th, 2021.Reading Time: 5 minutes.
+This post was most recently updated on January 11th, 2021.4 min read.

 This article explains how to fix your account, whenever it gets completely FUBAR due to your account being added as a guest in another AAD organization.
 And this might happen in multiple different situations – my most typical woe is Visual Studio’s Cloud Explorer, which stops showing me my subscriptions due to authentication against the other organizations failing.
 Add some extra difficulty by having someone in the other directory block your account from signing in, and you can’t even remove the account by any usual means!